-We interviewed Rione from Manila about gay life in the Philippines and what it was like to grow up gay here.
+We interviewed Rione from Manila about gay life in the Philippines and what it was like growing up gay in the Filipino capital.

 The Philippines is one of the most gay friendly places in Asia.